javiercasares/wordpress-handbook-markdown/README.md

 # WordPress Handbook Markdown _Quick Reference_

-This cheatsheet provides a quick reference for Markdown syntax, making it easier to create and edit documents on GitHub.
+This cheatsheet provides a quick reference for [Markdown syntax](https://spec.commonmark.org/current/), making it easier to create and edit documents on GitHub.

-It is designed for the WordPress Community Handbooks, therefore the options have been limited to a standard so that everyone does it as similarly as possible.
+It is designed for the _WordPress Community Handbooks_, therefore the options have been limited to a standard so that everyone does it as similarly as possible.

 ## Headers